pulumi/terraform-provider-aws/website/docs/r/launch_configuration.html.markdown

     * `http_endpoint` - The state of the metadata service: `enabled`, `disabled`.
     * `http_tokens` - If session tokens are required: `optional`, `required`.
     * `http_put_response_hop_limit` - The desired HTTP PUT response hop limit for instance metadata requests.
 * `name` - (Optional) The name of the launch configuration.
-If you leave this blank, Terraform will auto-generate a unique name.
+If you leave this blank, this provider will auto-generate a unique name.
 Conflicts with `name_prefix`.
 * `name_prefix` - (Optional) Creates a unique name beginning with the specified prefix.
 Conflicts with `name`.* `security_groups` - (Optional) A list of associated security group IDS.
 * `placement_tenancy` - (Optional) The tenancy of the instance.
 Valid values are `default` or `dedicated`, see [AWS's Create Launch Configuration](http://docs.aws.amazon.com/AutoScaling/latest/APIReference/API_CreateLaunchConfiguration.html) for more details.
 * `root_block_device` - (Optional) Customize details about the root block device of the instance.
 See [Block Devices](#block-devices) below for details.